 #2 – Cash

 You should also have a good amount of cash on-hand.
 I’d suggest that you keep around 10% of your net worth in a safe box at home.
 This might seem like an outrageous amount to some, but we’re in uncertain territory here.
-The closest thing to the Coronavirus pandemic we’ve seen is the Great Recession of 2008.
+The closest thing to the financial impact from the Coronavirus pandemic that we’ve seen is the Great Recession of 2008.
 And back then when everything in the finance world was in disarray, allegedly banks were just hours away from freezing all accounts temporarily in which case no one would have access to their money.
 In fact, this is exactly what happened in Greece when their economy crashed, causing bankruptcy.

 #3 – FDIC Insured Banks & Accounts